 Set Expectations for Your Visit

-Santa Monica is expecting a busy summer and as businesses catch up with hiring staff and changing operations, we ask that you be patient and allow for some flexibility in your travel and activity plans.
+As businesses catch up with hiring staff and changing operations, we ask that you be patient and allow for some flexibility in your travel and activity plans.

 While the beach and pier are must-visits on your vacation, there are many other unique neighborhoods in Santa Monica to explore which may be less crowded.
 Check out the numerous street art murals on Pico Boulevard with a self-guided walking tour, splurge at the boutique shops and cafes on Montana Avenue, dine alfresco at one of the many restaurants on Main Street, stop by a gallery or two in Mid-City’s thriving arts district, buy fresh seasonal produce at one of Downtown Santa Monica’s Farmers Markets or shop for treasures in the Ocean Park Boulevard/Santa Monica Airport Area.